Kanye West: 'I've thought about killing myself all the time'

 (CNN)Kanye West wants you to know he didn't say what you think he said.

-In an interview with The New York Times published Monday the rapper embraced the controversy of his now famous comment about slavery on TMZ, but says people didn't get what he actually meant.
+In an interview with The New York Times published Monday, West said people didn't understand what he actually meant by his now-famous comment about slavery.

 "I said the idea of sitting in something for 400 years sounds -- sounds -- like a choice to me, I never said it's a choice," West told the publication.
 "I never said slavery itself -- like being shackled in chains -- was a choice."

-West talked the paper over three days in June in Wyoming, a state he's visited frequently since last year and where he both worked on and debuted his new album "Ye" for a group of select journalists, tastemakers and fellow artists.
+West spoke with The Times over three days earlier this month while in Wyoming, a state he's visited frequently since last year and where he both worked on and debuted his new album "Ye."

-Here's some of what else we learned from the interview:
+Here's more of what West shared in the interview:

 West has considered suicide

-It's been a rough few months for one if music's biggest superstars and the album opens with the single "I Thought About Killing You."
+The album opens with the single, "I Thought About Killing You."

 Some fans have wondered whether West meant he wanted to off his public persona, which also appears to be his personal one.